Hiking In Zion With Dogs: The Do’s and Don’ts

 White dog on leash

 The one trail that is pet friendly is a beautiful path called the Pa’rus trail.
-This paved out-and-back trail is an easy 3.5 mile round-trip walk.
+This paved out-and-back trail is an easy 3.5-mile roundtrip walk.
 Keep Fido on a leash and clean up after him.
 This trail is also popular with cyclists, so make sure to watch out for them.

 Learn more at BringFido.com.

-And from from the Zion National Park website:
+And from the Zion National Park website:

 Owners bringing their pets to Zion National Park need to be aware of conditions and policies that will affect their visit.
 Please keep in mind the following guidelines: